Sample projects¶

 make zvb

-If you wish to generate HDL sources without running Vivado, you can use
+To generate HDL sources without running Vivado, use:

 make generate